Reviews You Can Rely On

 Credit: Luke Hollomon

-In contrast to the tech-heavy, feature-laden Garmin, Wahoo Fitness, and Lezyne units, we tested the Cateye Quick.
-This unit offers more primary data collection without the help of GPS and accessory sensor compatibility.
-Although this unit is lower scoring, it still provides reliable data collection for time, distance, and speed.
+In contrast to the tech-heavy, feature-laden units mentioned above, the Cateye Quick is about as minimal as it gets.
+This unit offers primary data collection without the help of GPS and accessory sensor compatibility.
+Although it scores lower, it still provides reliable data collection for time, distance, and speed.
+Similarly, the Cycplus G1 is a no-frills model that still did well with the basics.
+For some, an option like this might be all that's really needed.

 It's a lot easier to scope out routes and find the hard climbs when you're armed with awesome GPS bike computers like the Edge 840 and Wahoo ELEMNT Bolt.